vortexntnu/vortex-seapath-driver/README.md

   - #### Function

     - Provide informatiotion regard status of the hardware connection and the quality of the data it receives
-    - In case of error it contain also his name and message
+    - In case of error it contain also the error's name and message

 - ### `/odom/origin`